 Addiction is a disorder that needs adequate care and efficient therapy to tackle it.
 Statistically, when getting help in a long-term rehabilitation program at detox treatment facilities, patients are more inclined to recover successfully.
 Several of these programs start with an initial period of detox in order to remove the drug’s impact on a persons’ physical dependence.
 Afterward, treatment helps individuals to learn about their addiction and constructive ways to control it.

 Long-Term Care at Detox Treatment Centers

 An estimated 23.2 million Americans required some type of addiction treatment in 2007.
 Out of those people, only 10.4% actually received the treatment that they needed.
 This complex disease requires in-depth treatment because it affects all aspects of the individual’s physical, mental and emotional health.

 Detox treatment centers generally offer a range of treatment options.
-For addicted individuals with an intense, long-term addiction, 90-day or 120-day treatment options are often the best choice.
+For addicted individuals with an intense, long-term addiction treatment options are often the best choice.
 At a residential treatment center, patients are constantly supervised so that it’s virtually impossible to relapse.
 They receive intense, focused care so that they know how to recognize triggers and manage cravings.